 What is pork ragu?

-Ragu is Italian cuisine.
-Usually using pork or beef with veggies and tomatoes.
+Ragu is an Italian-American dish.
+Usually, using pork or beef with veggies and tomatoes.
 A great sauce for pasta.

 How do you serve this ragu?